Traditional Tuscan Cecina

 Steps

-Making the batter for traditional Tuscan cecina is very easy.
-The only precaution to take concerns the mixing of the flour with the water and the resting time.
-But let’s take it step by step and see in detail how it’s done.
+Making the dough for traditional Tuscan cecina is very easy.
+The only thing to be careful about is mixing the flour with the water and the resting time.
+But let’s take it step by step and see the details.

 • Sift the chickpea flour into a bowl.